Aliases for CALM1 Gene

 Previous GeneCards Identifiers for CALM1 Gene

-This gene encodes a member of the EF-hand calcium-binding protein family.
-It is one of three genes which encode an identical calcium binding protein which is one of the four subunits of phosphorylase kinase.
-Two pseudogenes have been identified on chromosome 7 and X. Multiple transcript variants encoding different isoforms have been found for this gene.[provided by RefSeq, Oct 2009]
+This gene encodes one of three calmodulin proteins which are members of the EF-hand calcium-binding protein family.
+Calcium-induced activation of calmodulin regulates and modulates the function of cardiac ion channels.
+Two pseudogenes have been identified on chromosome 7 and X. Multiple transcript variants encoding different isoforms have been found for this gene.A missense mutation in the CALM1 gene has been associated with ventricular tachycardia.[provided by RefSeq, May 2020]

 GeneCards Summary for CALM1 Gene

 UniProtKB/Swiss-Prot Summary for CALM1 Gene

 Calmodulin mediates the control of a large number of enzymes, ion channels, aquaporins and other proteins through calcium-binding.
 Among the enzymes to be stimulated by the calmodulin-calcium complex are a number of protein kinases and phosphatases.
 Together with CCP110 and centrin, is involved in a genetic pathway that regulates the centrosome cycle and progression through cytokinesis (PubMed:16760425).
 Mediates calcium-dependent inactivation of CACNA1C (PubMed:26969752).
 Positively regulates calcium-activated potassium channel activity of KCNN2 (PubMed:27165696).